-“Sharing the Gospel with a Catholic is like sharing the Gospel with anyone else,” Speed added.
+“Sharing the gospel with a Catholic is like sharing the gospel with anyone else,” Speed told Christian News Network.
 “Just go out and start a conversation with someone and give them something to read for Catholics, and ask them if they will read it.”

 “There are some very helpful resources,” Speed said, noting that Mike Gendron of Proclaiming the Gospel Ministries offers a variety of materials to Christians who want to learn more about how to share their faith with Roman Catholics.